 The principles described in this document are most effective when used in conjunction with the principles described in the MedDRA Term Selection: Points to Consider document for data entry (coding).
 This document provides data retrieval and presentation options for either industry or regulatory purposes.
 Although MedDRA includes some data retrieval tools, this document addresses data retrieval in a broader context.

-Examples in this document are based on MedDRA Version 19.0; they are intended to facilitate reader understanding and are not intended to imply regulatory requirements.
+Examples shown in this document are intended to facilitate reader understanding and are not intended to imply regulatory requirements.

 Figures referenced in the text are found in the Appendix, Section 6.3.